Understanding the Costs Associated With Accepting Credit Card Payments

 Once you’ve negotiated the best possible rates with your processor, it’s important to compare them to the rates and fees offered by other providers.
 This can help you ensure that you’re getting the best deal possible.

-When comparing providers, be sure to consider all of the costs involved, including transaction fees, interchange fees, assessment fees, and equipment costs.
+When comparing providers, consider all of the costs involved, including transaction fees, interchange fees, assessment fees, and equipment costs.

 Reviewing Contract Terms Impacting Fees